cozy/cozy-stack/docs/jobs.md

 #### Back pressure

-Each trigger should have a backpressure policy to drop job spawning when not necessary.
+Each trigger should have a back-pressure policy to drop job spawning when not necessary.
 For instance:

 * *throttling policy* (aka *debouncing*) to drop job actions given timings parameters. ie. a job scheduled after contact updates should only be triggered once after several contacts are updated in a given time lapse, or should be scheduled when the updates stopped for a given time
 * *side effect limitation* in the case of an `@event` trigger, a job doing an external API call should not be spawned if another one is already running for another close event